By the Economic Development Partnership of North Carolina

 In fact, the state’s business costs overall − covering labor, energy, and taxes − are the fourth-lowest in the U.S., according to Forbes.

 Meanwhile, the cost of living is very competitive.
-Within the information technology industry, for example, North Carolina wages are lower than the national average but rank seventh-highest in the nation once purchasing power is factored in, according to the North Carolina Technology Association (NC TECH).
+Within the information technology industry, for example, North Carolina wages are lower than the national average but rank seventh-highest in the nation once purchasing power is factored in, according to the North Carolina Technology Association.

 Double-Digit Tech Industry Growth in NC